 If you’ve been injured while you’ve been a passenger in an Uber, you need an attorney on your side to make sure you receive full compensation for your injuries.

-The Uber accident attorneys at the Law Offices of Jeffrey S. Glassman have successfully handled claims involving Uber accidents, even the most complicated and contested cases.
+The Uber accident attorneys at the Jeffrey Glassman Injury Lawyers have successfully handled claims involving Uber accidents, even the most complicated and contested cases.
 Our skilled and aggressive attorneys won’t stop working for you until you get the money that you’re owed.